-Load data from Azure Data Lake Store to SQL Data Warehouse
+Load data from Azure Data Lake Storage Gen1 to SQL Data Warehouse

-Use PolyBase external tables to load data from Azure Data Lake Store into Azure SQL Data Warehouse.
-Although you can run adhoc queries on data stored in ADLS, we recommend importing the data into the SQL Data Warehouse for best performance.
+Use PolyBase external tables to load data from Azure Data Lake Storage Gen1 into Azure SQL Data Warehouse.
+Although you can run adhoc queries on data stored in Data Lake Storage Gen1, we recommend importing the data into the SQL Data Warehouse for best performance.

-- Connect to an Azure Data Lake Store Directory.
+- Connect to a Data Lake Storage Gen1 directory.

 - Load data into Azure SQL Data Warehouse.